What is an Accessible Document?

 Why does document accessibility matter?

-• Users with disabilities will encounter roadblocks that prevent them from accessing information in the document.
+• It creates roadblocks that prevent users from accessing information in the document

-This section highlights fundamental accessibility features that when implemented, can help make your document more accessible.
-It should be noted that certain features can impact document accessibility for both visual users and visually-impaired users.
-This knowledge can be applied to universally to word-processor programs that support accessibility features such as Microsoft Office, Adobe InDesign and Google Docs.
+This section highlights fundamental accessibility features that can help make your document more accessible.
+It should be noted that certain features can impact accessibility for both visual users and visually-impaired users.

 Heading icon